 These anniversaries provide two wonderful opportunities to frame, in its own positive terms, the call to name the Bay Bridge for Emperor Norton — and to imbue this call with what every successful project of this kind needs: a concrete goal with a deadline.

-The Emperor's Bridge Campaign proposes that, by 2022, the Bay Bridge be additionally named the Emperor Norton Bridge.
+The Emperor's Bridge Campaign proposes that, by 2022, state legislation be enacted to give the Bay Bridge as a whole an added name: the Emperor Norton Bridge.

 We invite you to join us in helping to make this so!

 Indeed, we need your help to make it so.

 BUT IS THIS EVEN POSSIBLE NOW?